mike-the-monk/Habitica-customizations/README.md

 # Habitica-customizations
-customizations to Habitica (that aren't potions or skills)
+Customizations to Habitica (that aren't potions or skills, I have a separate repo for those)

+For each script, your best bet is to read the wiki page for it.
+I keep those updated.